infernalbits/pycli-crypto/README.md

 ```
 # Decrypting a Token
-clicrypt -d -d "a1b2c3d4e5f6..." -p "YourStrongPassword"
+crypt-it -d -d "a1b2c3d4e5f6..." -p "YourStrongPassword"

 # (Replace a1b2c3d4e5f6... with your actual token string)

 # Decrypting a Token (from a file)
-clicrypt -d -f /path/to/your/encrypted_token.enc -p "YourStrongPassword"
+crypt-it -d -f /path/to/your/encrypted_token.enc -p "YourStrongPassword"
 ```

 ## **Support ** the project

-If PyCLI-Crypto has been useful to you, consider supporting its development\!
+If Crypt-it! has been useful to you, consider supporting its development!
 Your support helps in maintaining and improving this project.
 Plus, you know...food.

 *-Bitcoin-*
 bc1q8md5z75qfnt8hs408fh8lx9un3gf5kpjs6mz4a